Build & Connect

 The objective of the project proposes the use of specially designed machinery to address the sargassum issue in the coastal zone.

-Sustainable financing Test Laboratory | Honduras
+Water Test Laboratory | Honduras

 Women of the Sea and Ecotourism in Sian Ka'an | México